conduit-works/baldr/README.md

 # Baldr (Beta Vesion)
-Baldr is the Public Goods Censorship Resistance Protocol
+Baldr is the Public Goods Censorship Resistance Protocol,Censorship resistance is an essential aspect of maintaining freedom of expression and access to information.
+It ensures that individuals can freely express their opinions and ideas without fear of censorship or suppression.
+By promoting censorship resistance as a public good, we can protect the fundamental principles of democracy and foster an open and inclusive society.

 ### Architechture
 ![alt text](https://raw.githubusercontent.com/conduit-works/baldr/main/img/architecture.png "Architechture")

-# Discord Commands
+### Discord Commands

 Etch : store 1 previous message by caller (of caller) [image]